-Keys to the Game: Can the Seahawks slow down Patrick Mahomes at all?
-Can the Seattle offense keep up?
+Keys to the Game: Can the Seahawks keep up with Patrick Mahomes and Chiefs’ explosive offense?

 The weather

-It’s supposed to rain again on Sunday (with a high of 49 and light winds).
-While for years that kind of weather has been thought to help Seattle teams, a growing perception in recent seasons is that it doesn’t seem to help the Seahawks much, and especially Russell Wilson, who has had some of his poorer home games when it’s rained in Seattle — his worst passing game in Seattle of last season came in the rain at home against Washington.
-It’s undoubtedly — offense always seem impacted by the rain and in the only home game this season that the official box score officially lists has having been played in the rain, the first game against the Rams, Wilson threw for three touchdowns and had a passer rating of 132.5, his third-best of the season.
+It’s supposed to rain again Sunday (with a high of 49 and light winds).
+While for years that kind of weather has been thought to help Seattle teams, a growing perception in recent seasons is that it doesn’t seem to help the Seahawks much, and especially Russell Wilson, who has had some of his poorer home games when it’s rained in Seattle.
+His worst passing game in Seattle of last season came in the rain at home against Washington.
+Offense always seems impacted by the rain and in the only home game this season that the official box score lists has having been played in the rain, the first game against the Rams, Wilson threw for three touchdowns and had a passer rating of 132.5, his third best of the season.
 But the loss last week in the dreary conditions in Santa Clara only added to the idea that Wilson isn’t at his best in the rain.
-If nothing else, maybe this is one time a wet track might help Seattle out by slowing down the dynamic Chiefs’ offense somehow.
+If nothing else, maybe this is one time a wet track might help Seattle out by slowing down the dynamic Chiefs offense somehow.

-WILD CARD PLAYER WHO COULD SURPRISE
+WILD-CARD PLAYER WHO COULD SURPRISE

 Linebacker K.J.
 Wright

-One of the team’s best defensive players of the Carroll era may not necessarily fit the bill as a “wild card player.’’
+One of the team’s best defensive players of the Carroll era may not necessarily fit the bill as a “wild-card player.’’
 But the Seahawks have had Wright at weakside lineacker for basically just two-and-a-half games this season — and according to Wright he was nowhere near his old self in any them.
-Now, after sitting out another five games to finally try to get his knee injury healed, Wright says he feels as good as new.
+Now, after sitting out another five games to finally try to get his knee injury healed, Wright said he feels as good as new.
 He won’t play the entire game — Wright said he probably played too much, too early when he came back for the Detroit, Chargers and second Rams game before again being shelved.
-But he says he wants to play throughout the game.
+But he said he wants to play throughout the game.
 Even more than his physical presence on the field what could be his biggest impact is his ability to communicate and help set the defense.
 The Seahawks have given up an abnormal amount of explosive plays this season (runs of 15 or more yards, passes of 20 or more), especially since a basic tenant of Carroll’s defense is to prevent them – 78, tied for fifth most in the NFL, according to ESPN.
 More than a few have seemed the result of a young defense with a lot of moving parts not necessarily being in the right places at the right times.
 Maybe Wright’s return can help cut those down.
-It’ll be a challenge against a Kansas City offense that has 92 explosives this year — second-most in the NFL.
+It’ll be a challenge against a Kansas City offense that has 92 explosives this year, second most in the NFL.

 KEY STAT